Core Ownaudio.Core API Reference

 Method Description

-Create(string, int, int) Create decoder from file path with target sample rate and channels
+Create(string, int, int) Create decoder from file path (auto-detects format)

 Create(Stream, AudioFormat, int, int) Create decoder from stream with specified format